Effective Migration Governance: Policy Impacts and Trade-Offs

 Information for applicants

-- The training course will take place in a fully residential mode on 6-7-8 October 2025.
-Registrants who are selected will be expected to be present on the EUI campus in Florence, Italy, on the days of the training;
+- The training course will take place in a fully residential mode on 5-6-7 October 2026.
+Registrants who are selected will be expected to be present on the EUI campus in Florence, Italy, on the days of the course.

-- The programme will include approximately 20 hours of training;
+- The programme will include approximately 20 teaching hours.

-- As trainers will guide you through the course content, participants will not be required to do readings or preparation before the start of the training, but instead can rely on the materials as a useful resource to go back to key arguments after the training
+- As instructors will guide you through the course content, participants will not be required to do readings or preparation before the start of the training, but instead can rely on the materials as a useful resource to go back to key arguments after the training.

 Fees